afroactuary/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Sript to change the owner of the file
+Sript to change the owner of file